farlee2121/DevEssentialsBlog/content/draft/Information-Hiding-by-Example/2022-11-29-Info-Hiding-intro.md

 Frame info hiding with essence and accident?
 How I decide scope or what to separate is driven by essence and accident.
 What must be know versus what could we cut and still reason about the problem.
 What will always be true versus what only happens to be involved.
-Maybe bring in my graphic and explanation around that domain tree I made for idesign
+Maybe bring in my graphic and explanation around that domain tree I made for idesign?